Skip to main content

 await agent.memory.set("config", JSON.stringify({ threshold: 0.05 }));

-Quote returns NO_COMPATIBLE_ENGINES The token pair or route is not supported by any routing engine.
+Quote fails with “no routes found” The token pair or route is not supported by any routing engine.
 Verify:

 • Token addresses are correct for the specified network